louismerlin/solved/src/99_kickstarter.md

 We recognize the pattern "mctf.io/something" from the previous challenges.

-Trying to replace As by 0 and Bs by 1, and matching these binary sequences to ascii characters does not seem to work.
+Trying to replace As by 0 and Bs by 1, and matching these binary sequences to ASCII characters does not seem to work.

 Looking for another approach, you can try pasting these characters into [dcode's cipher identifier](https://www.dcode.fr/cipher-identifier), which will tell you that this is a [baconian cipher](https://www.dcode.fr/bacon-cipher).